This post is part of the Web Scraping series

 Web scraping (web harvesting or web data extraction) is a computer software technique of extracting information from websites.
 This is accomplished by either directly implementing the Hypertext Transfer Protocol (on which the Web is based), or embedding a web browser.

-So use scraping technique to access the data from web pages and make it useful for various purposes (e.g: Analysis, aggregation etc).
-Scraping is not the only way to extract data from a website or web application, there are other ways you can achieve the goal, for instance, using API/SDK provided by the application, RSS/Atom feeds etc. If such facilities are already provided, scraping should be the last resort, specially when there are questions about the legality about this activity.
+So use a scraping technique to access the data from web pages and make it useful for various purposes (e.g., analysis, aggregation etc).
+Scraping is not the only way to extract data from a website or web application; there are other ways you can achieve the goal, for instance, using API/SDK provided by the application, RSS/Atom feeds etc. If such facilities are already provided, scraping should be the last resort, especially when there are questions about the legality of this activity.

 Ok, so I am going to write the scraper in Python.
 Python is not the only language that can be used for the purpose, almost all languages provide some way to access a webpage and parse HTML.
 The reason I use Python is my personal choice due to simplicity of the language itself and the available libraries.

-Now, I have to pick some web page to fetch required information.
+Now, I have to pick a web page to fetch the required information.
 I picked OLX for the purpose, the page I am going to scrape is one of the Ad’s detailed page, a Car Ad here.

 Suppose I am going to build a price comparison system for the used cars available on OLX.
 For the purpose I need to have data available in my database.
 For the purpose I need to have data available periodically in my local database.
 In order to achieve this task I’d have to go on each car Ad’s page, parse the data and put in local Db.
 For the simplicity I am not covering crawling listing page and dump data of each item individually.